 Full Century Riders are anticipated to arrive back at Total Sports Experience around 5:00 PM.
-We encourage you.
+50 mile riders will return to TSE from the lunch stop.
 All riders are invited to the closing ceremony and are encouraged to share in the celebration and enjoy food and beverage.

 Ride the 50 or 100 mile bicycle route